 What is domiciliary care?

 Domiciliary care is where a person receives additional support from a trained carer, with activities such as household tasks to help maintain their independence and quality of life.
-This type of care could be as short as 30 minutes of care per week to several daily visits depending on the individual’s specific needs.
-If more care is needed than domiciliary care can provide, there is the alternative of around-the-clock service, known as Live-in care.
+This type of care can be as short as 30 minutes of care per week to several daily visits depending on the individual’s specific needs.
+If more care is needed than domiciliary care can provide, there is the alternative of around-the-clock service, known as live-in care.

 For those not familiar with domiciliary care it is worth noting that anyone can benefit from this type of care at any point in their lives, it’s available to everyone regardless of age or circumstance.
 For those coming out of the hospital, assistance in the comfort of home is a reassuring option rather than an extended stay in a hospital setting.
-Domiciliary carers can help with a range of tasks including personal care, managing medication, shopping as well as more specialist care such as dementia and palliative care.
+Domiciliary carers can help with a range of tasks including personal care, managing medication, shopping as well as providing more specialist care such as dementia and palliative care.
 The services are tailored to each individual and are common practice during periods of rehabilitation, convalescence and recuperation.

 What is domiciliary care popular for?

 A major advantage of this type of care is that it is built around the needs of the individual, in their home; providing the help needed to continue daily activities with the reassurance of help when needed.

 The ability to continue with hobbies and socialise with friends at home or in the local community goes a long way to helping people’s wellbeing.

 Domiciliary care also enables people to receive care and support with companionship too, a cuppa and a chat can always lift a mood.
 The flexibility of domiciliary care means that care can give family members and loved ones reassurances if they cannot be around.